Research

 Uncertainty Quantification & Observing System Design

 Ocean observing systems are expensive to build and maintain, and therefore have to be designed carefully.
-I am interested in questions such as:
+Important questions to consider include:

 - What dynamical information is contained in already existing observation networks?